skip to main |

 The paper also suggests that the metabolic syndrome is largely reversible.

-excessive omega-6 from modern vegetable oils are a problem individually.
+I believe that both excessive sugar and excessive omega-6 from modern vegetable oils are a problem individually.
 But if you want to have a much bigger problem, try combining them!

 Thanks to commenter Brock for pointing me to this very interesting paper, "Effects of fish oil on hypertension, plasma lipids, and tumor necrosis factor-alpha in rats with sucrose-induced metabolic syndrome".
 As we know, sugar gives rats metabolic syndrome when it's added to regular rat chow, probably the same thing it does to humans when added to a processed food diet.

-Kuna, who are part hunter-gatherer, part agricultural.
+One thing has always puzzled me about sugar.
+It doesn't appear to cause major metabolic problems when added to an otherwise healthy diet, yet it wreaks havoc in other contexts.
+One example of the former situation is the Kuna, who are part hunter-gatherer, part agricultural.
 They eat a lot of refined sugar, but in the context of chocolate, coconut, fish, plantains, root vegetables and limited grains and beans, they are relatively healthy.
 Perhaps not quite on the same level as hunter-gatherer groups, but healthier than the average modernized person from the point of view of the diseases of civilization.

 This paper really sheds light on the matter.
 The researchers gave a large group of rats access to drinking water containing 30% sucrose, in addition to their normal rat chow, for 21 weeks.
 The rats drank 4/5 of their calories in the form of sugar water.
 There's no doubt that this is an extreme treatment.
-They subsequently developed metabolic syndrome, including abdominal obesity, elevated blood pressure, elevated fasting insulin, elevated triglycerides, elevated total cholesterol and LDL, lowered HDL, greatly increased serum uric acid, greatly elevated liver enzymes suggestive of
+They subsequently developed metabolic syndrome, including abdominal obesity, elevated blood pressure, elevated fasting insulin, elevated triglycerides, elevated total cholesterol and LDL, lowered HDL, greatly increased serum uric acid, greatly elevated liver enzymes suggestive of liver damage, and increased tumor necrosis factor-alpha (TNF-alpha).
+TNF-alpha is a hormone secreted by visceral (abdominal) fat tissue that may play a role in promoting insulin resistance.

-• One that continued the sugar treatment, along with a diet enriched in corn and canola oil (increased omega-6).
+After this initial 12-week treatment, they divided the metabolic syndrome rats into two groups:- One that continued the sugar treatment, along with a diet enriched in corn and canola oil (increased omega-6).

-• A second that continued the sugar treatment, along with a diet enriched in fish oil (increased omega-3).
+- A second that continued the sugar treatment, along with a diet enriched in fish oil (increased omega-3).

 The two diets contained the same total amount of polyunsaturated fat (PUFA), but had very different omega-6 : omega-3 ratios.
 The first had a ratio of 9.3 (still better than the average American), while the second had a ratio of 0.02, with most of the omega-3 in the second group coming from EPA and DHA (long-chain, animal omega-3s).
 The second diet also contained four times as much saturated fat as the first, mostly in the form of palmitic acid.

-the fish oil group looked as good or better on all these parameters than a non-sugar fed control group receiving the extra vegetable oil alone (although the control group isn't perfect because it inevitably ate more vegetable oil-containing chow to make up for the calories it wasn't consuming in sugar).
+Compared to the vegetable oil group, the fish oil group had lower fasting insulin, lower blood pressure, lower triglycerides, lower cholesterol, and lower LDL.
+As a matter of fact, the fish oil group looked as good or better on all these parameters than a non-sugar fed control group receiving the extra vegetable oil alone (although the control group isn't perfect because it inevitably ate more vegetable oil-containing chow to make up for the calories it wasn't consuming in sugar).
 The only things reducing vegetable oil and increasing fish oil didn't fix were the weight and the elevated TNF-alpha, although they didn't report the level of liver enzymes in these groups.
 The TNF-alpha finding is not surprising, since it's secreted by visceral fat, which did not decrease in the fish oil group.

 I think this is a powerful result.
 It may have been done in rats, but the evidence is there for a similar mechanism in humans.
 The Kuna have a very favorable omega-6 : omega-3 ratio, with most of their fat coming from highly saturated coconut and cocoa.
 This may protect them from their high sugar intake.
 The Kitavans also have a very favorable omega-6 : omega-3 ratio, with most of their fat coming from coconuts and fish.
 They don't eat refined sugar, but they do eat a tremendous amount of starch and a generous amount of fruit.